elb-pr/progressive-claude-system-prompt-mcp/README.md

 ### Progesssive Disclosure

 You can essentially now have a system prompt of any size you like.
-Your could inline skills, entire books.
+Skills, entire books, reference files.
 Anything really.

 Every time you send a message, Claude runs your query through the server, it returns only the portion of instructions relevent to the current message.